Fastnet Race: Course

 The Fastnet is a challenging race.
 Taking place in August, the race is often provided with Westerlies that are strong to gale force in strength.
 The succession of low pressure systems which advance on Ireland and Britain across the North Atlantic Ocean provide a constantly moving weather pattern for which Fastnet navigators must plan.
 These depressions are mostly centered north of the English Channel.
-Knowledge of where meteorological disturbances are likely to occur, and how best to use them, is the keynote to success in the race.
+Knowledge of where meteorological disturbances are likely to occur, and how best to use them, is key to success in the race.

 1925 to 2019 course

 The Fastnet Race took place every two years over a course of 608 nmi.
 The race started off Cowes on the Isle of Wight on the south coast of England at the Royal Yacht Squadron.
-Leaving The Solent through The Needles Channel, the race followed the southern coastline of England westward down the English Channel before rounding Land's End.
+Leaving the Solent through the Needles Channel, the race followed the southern coastline of England westward down the English Channel before rounding Land's End.
 After crossing the Celtic Sea, the race rounded the Fastnet Rock off the southwest coast of Ireland.
 Returning on a largely reciprocal course, the race rounded the Isles of Scilly before finishing at Plymouth.

-The Royal Western Yacht Club who supported the RORC with the finish of the race in Plymouth now run a race on the original course.
+The Royal Western Yacht Club, which supported the RORC with the finish of the race in Plymouth, now runs a race on the original course.

 2021 course

 The race starts off the Royal Yacht Squadron start line of Cowes on the Isle of Wight on the south coast of England at the Royal Yacht Squadron.
-Leaving The Solent through The Needles Channel, the race follows the southern coastline of England westward down the English Channel, before rounding Land's End.
+Leaving the Solent through the Needles Channel, the race follows the southern coastline of England westward down the English Channel, before rounding Land's End.
 After crossing the Celtic Sea, the race rounds the Fastnet Rock off the southwest coast of Ireland.
 Returning on a largely reciprocal course, the race rounds the Isles of Scilly before finishing at Cherbourg.

 The finish was changed to Cherbourg from Plymouth in order to accommodate increased fleet sizes.
 Facilities at Plymouth were cited by organizers as one of the main reasons for the change.
-This was not universally accepted due to the nearly 100 year heritage of the course and race.
+This was not universally welcomed due to the nearly 100 year heritage of the course and race.
 This change also increases the course distance to over 700 nmi.

-Coastal landmarks passed along the route include: The Needles, Portland Bill, Start Point, The Lizard, Land's End, the Fastnet Rock, Bishop's Rock off the Scillies and Cherbourg breakwater.
+Coastal landmarks passed along the route include: The Needles, Portland Bill, Start Point, The Lizard, Land's End, the Fastnet Rock, Bishop's Rock off Scilly, and Cherbourg breakwater.